o0101/vanillatype/README.md

 Most of the above examples work.
 Some major exceptions are error collecting is way less than it will be.

+The other thing is currently the verification methods (`check`, `validate`, `verify`, `errors`) only support an actual Type object as first argument, rather than a String name.
+I might change that in future, or I might not.

 ## faq - why not just TypeScript?

 Why add transpilation and a tool chain, and change your code, and add a whole bunch of assumptions,